Not all the Standing Rock Sioux are protesting the pipeline

 "Oh hell," he says.
 "I can move north of the break and get my water over there."

-All this hooplah feels foolish and pointless to him.
 The pipeline is coming, like it or not, he says.
 The world may watch this ongoing battle and believe it's a unifying force for his people, but Bruce just shrugs his shoulders and walks away.